delemottelab/string-method-swarms-trajectories/README.md

 This will run all the simulations in sequential order, first restrained simulations all beads, then all swarm trajectories per bead.
-Here we've also provided an optional config file.
+Here we've also provided an optional `config.json` file.
 You can also set the parameter `start_mode=steered` or `start_mode=postprocessing` to run steeredMD or postprocessing.